ndikanov/ui24/README.md

 ### How to use

-1. Copy the script from here:
+1. Copy the script from [here](https://raw.githubusercontent.com/ndikanov/ui24/master/custom.min.js)
 1. Open the Mixer Interface in a browser.
 1. Open a console by pressing:
     * `Ctrl + Shift + J` on Windows and Linux,